 A typical day for our students provides for an extra hour of program time.
-This extra time begins to expose our students to a little longer day, mirroring more of a typical day in a public school schedule.
+This extra time begins to expose our students to a little longer school day.
 Our class is structured to provide opportunities for large group time as well as small group activities, working with a few peers or individually with a teacher on varying activities.
 Children in our four’s program bring their lunch to school each day to share in the social aspect of conversation and meal time together.
 We have found this addition to our program to be rewarding and educational.

 We attend monthly field trips with students to a variety of locations, all of which enhance our curriculum based on the current month’s themes.
+An additional fee may be charged for some of our trips.
 We encourage parents to assist by chaperoning and driving on field trips, although this is optional.